hybridsjs/hybrids/docs/store/storage.md

 ### Singleton

 For a singleton, the memory storage always returns an instance of the model.
 It initializes new instance when model is accessed for the first time.
-On other hand, deleting the model resets values to defaults rather than removes the model instance from the memory.
+Also, deleting the model resets values to defaults rather than removes the model instance from the memory.

 ```javascript
 const Globals = {